October 26, 2025

 Scenario 7: 25-Person Marketing Team Collaborating on Visual Campaigns

-→ Best choice: Kosmik because unlimited members on the Plus plan makes it cost-effective for teams, with built-in browser and AI auto-tagging organizing campaign assets automatically.
+Best choice: Kosmik because unlimited members on the Pro plan makes it cost-effective for teams, with built-in browser and AI auto-tagging organizing campaign assets automatically.

 Scenario 8: Consultant Needing Comprehensive Features for Client Workshops

-→ Best choice: Miro because 7,000+ templates cover every workshop type, established brand builds client confidence, presentation mode polished.
+Best choice: Miro because 7,000+ templates cover every workshop type, established brand builds client confidence, presentation mode polished.
+Compare all Miro alternatives if you want more options.

 FAQ